 The Amalfi Coast is one of Italy's most spectacular stretches of coastline and one of the top romantic places to go.
 The Amalfi Coast begins at the village of Vietri sul Mare (from where this photo was taken), just west of the city of Salerno.
-If you're looking for ceramics and pottery, Vietri sul Mare is a good place to shop (see Artisan Shops on the Amalfi Coast).
+If you're looking for ceramics and pottery, Vietri sul Mare is a good place to shop.

 Trains from Rome or Naples stop in Salerno and from there the coast towns can be reached by bus or in summer, by ferry.
 You can also drive along the coast but be prepared for a narrow, windy road that's often crowded.

 Let's take a look at the top towns to visit.
 You can see their locations on our Amalfi Coast Tourist Map.Continue to 2 of 6 below.

 02 of 06